The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Discussion

-Radio-loud AGNs are consistent with a combination of ADAF and a synchrotron jet model at $\lambda_{\rm Edd} < 0.01$, and agree with the synchrotron jet model at $0.01 < \lambda_{\rm Edd} < 0.1$, and follow the standard thin disc coupled with a jet model at $\lambda_{\rm Edd} > 0.1$ (see Panel A in Fig. \ref{fig:RXRMCCproperties} or the cartoon illustration in Fig. \ref{fig:cartoon}).
-The result for the high-$\lambda_{\rm Edd}$ radio-loud AGN is consistent with that in \cite{Zhong2023} who found that the extremely powerful radio jets are a result of either the spectral transition from ADAF to a thin disc or a super-Eddington accretion.
+The origins of X-ray emissions of radio-loud AGNs are consistent with a combination of ADAF and a synchrotron jet model at $\lambda_{\rm Edd} < 0.01$, agree with the synchrotron jet model at $0.01 < \lambda_{\rm Edd} < 0.1$, and follow the standard thin disc coupled with a synchrotron jet model at $\lambda_{\rm Edd} > 0.1$ (see Panel A in Fig. \ref{fig:RXRMCCproperties} or the cartoon illustration in Fig. \ref{fig:cartoon}).
+The result for the high-$\lambda_{\rm Edd}$ radio-loud AGN is consistent with that in \cite{Zhong2023}, who found that the extremely powerful radio jets are a result of either the spectral transition from ADAF to a thin disc or a super-Eddington accretion.